How to Read Through the Depths of Postpartum Depression

 She was on her back with her hands cuffed behind her, her knees locked under her chin by the ongoing adrenaline convulsion of fear.
 Peripherally she understood that nobody human was messing with her like this, but something much more dangerous, a dark configuration of people and events, something original, something about to be named.

 I closed the book after this rape scene.
 The scene in which one rapist exclaims about how beautiful it is while the other suggests they do “something” with a knife.

 Parenting can be bleak.
 To do it, we need beliefs to buoy us.
 For example: No matter what happens your children will be okay.
 For example: Everything will be okay as long as you love them.

 Geoff Dyer writes that central to “Johnson’s dramatized worldview is the belief that it is the mangled and damaged, the downtrodden, who are in the best place to achieve—withstand is probably a better verb—enlightenment.”

 Oh, let Johnson be wrong.
 It goes against all of my better judgments of taste and politics to recommend that anyone stay away from any books.
 But some allowances must be made for vulnerability.
 Sometimes, as the psalmist says, your soul is like a weaned child within you.
-Avoid Angels until you are large enough to withstand it.
+Avoid

 As for me, I still do not know how the story turns out.
 I am afraid that it will reignite that grief and horror, as though the pages themselves are loaded with toxins.
 I turned instead to a novel by John Gardner.
 In the valley of postpartum hormones, I trusted only Gardner not to frighten me with the awful truth of the world.
 I read his long novel Mickelsson’s Ghosts, which, despite some dark and difficult content, did not disturb me.
 Things do not end up all right, exactly, but it’s true: you will be okay.
 This too shall pass, and you are never, never alone.